kwur/new-kwur-site/_posts/2010-12-01-hustle-week-update-2.md

   </p>

   <p>
-    Sa-weet.&nbsp; Now, here are the shirts:
+    Sa-weet.
+Now, here are the shirts:
   </p>

   <p>